 • Fully Multicoated: Multiple coatings on all the lens surface.
 These are high quality optics

 • Phase Coatings: Only applies to roof prism binoculars.
 This coating reduces the polarisation of light as it passes through the prism and greatly improved brightness and sharpness.
-The Vivid MX2 series have phase coated prisms.
+The Vivid HD and MX2 series have phase coated prisms.